JaskRendix/scala-money/README.md

 ---

+Here’s a tightened, updated rewrite of your “What Actually Changed” section — **same tone, same voice, same structure**, but with all the updates from your modernized engine and without fluff or adverbs.

+---

 ## What Actually Changed

-I focused on the stuff that always matters in this space: clean currency handling, predictable math, and code that won't blow up in a backtesting or trading pipeline.
+I focused on the parts that matter in a money DSL: predictable math, stable FX behavior, and a model that behaves the same way in every pipeline that touches it.

-Here's the no‑nonsense rundown of what was updated:
+Here’s the direct rundown of what was updated:

-- **Currency factory** — Dropped the giant pile of predefined currency objects.
-Now it's just `Currency("USD")`.
-Cleaner, faster, and no more maintaining a zoo of case objects.
+- **Currency factory** — Replaced the old case‑object zoo with a single `Currency("USD")` constructor backed by `java.util.Currency`.
+No drift, no maintenance overhead.
-- **Scala 3 modernization** — Replaced legacy implicits and implicit classes with proper `extension` methods and `given` instances.
-The API is now idiomatic Scala 3 instead of “Scala 2 with syntax sugar”.
+- **Scala 3 modernization** — Removed legacy implicits and implicit classes.
+Everything now uses `given`, `using`, and `extension` so the API is clear and consistent.
-- **Implicit scope fixes** — `given Converter` and `DEFAULT_CURRENCY` now live in stable, discoverable locations so the compiler actually finds them.
-No more “MissingRate(EUR,USD)” because a closure lost an implicit.
+- **Implicit scope stability** — `given Converter` and `DEFAULT_CURRENCY` now sit in stable locations.
+Conversions no longer fail because an implicit slipped out of scope.
-- **Specs2 + ScalaCheck stability** — Removed the mathematically invalid USD→EUR→USD round‑trip property.
-FX rates aren't symmetric, so the test was guaranteed to fail.
-The rest of the property suite now runs cleanly.
-- **Expanded test suite** — Added new tests that actually reflect real FX behavior: cross‑currency comparison invariants, safe operation guarantees, identity‑conversion properties, and arithmetic consistency checks.
-The suite grew from 6 meaningful tests to 39.
+- **FX engine rewrite** — Added multi‑leg routing, bid/ask handling, and time‑dependent curves.
+Direct lookups power comparison; routing powers conversion.
+The behavior is explicit and predictable.
+- **Comparison semantics** — Comparison now uses direct BID quotes only, matching real FX value checks and removing the old asymmetric behavior.
+- **Error model** — Introduced `MissingCurve` and `NoConversionPath` so failures are clear and typed. `safeTo` and `safeCompare` never throw.
+- **Test suite expansion** — Added tests for routing, spreads, time‑dependent curves, comparison rules, error handling, and identity properties.
+The suite now covers the full engine.
-- **Updated usage example** — Modernized the example to demonstrate the Scala 3 API, safe conversions, safe comparisons, rounding, and cross‑currency arithmetic.
-It now reflects real‑world usage instead of just compiling.
+- **Example update** — Rewrote the example to show routing, safe operations, comparison, rounding, and error handling.
+It now reflects the actual API.
-- **Whitespace/formatting cleanup** — Eliminated the “expression does not take parameters” errors caused by over‑eager formatting tools.
-The codebase is now scalafmt‑friendly.
+- **Formatting cleanup** — Removed formatting traps and made the codebase scalafmt‑friendly.
-- **Standardized API** — Everything consistently uses `Money(amount, currency)`.
-Examples, docs, and tests no longer drift apart.
+- **API consistency** — Everything uses `Money(amount, currency)` with no hidden constructors or alternate paths.
-- **CI reliability** — Examples now compile during CI, so nothing silently rots in the background.

-Nothing flashy — just took an old finance DSL, cleaned it up, made it predictable, and got it ready for real‑world use.
-The kind of tune‑up you want before trusting it with actual money.
+The result is a small DSL that behaves the same way in every context: conversions route, comparisons don’t, errors are typed, and the API is stable.